NoncreativeUsername/NixieClock/README.md

 Arduino Code for my Nixie tube clock

-This uses a DS3231 real time clock, Arduino Nano, 4 nixie tubes, and K155Id1 nixie tube drivers
+This no longer uses a DS3231 real time clock(it never worked quite right), Arduino Nano, 4 nixie tubes, and K155Id1 nixie tube drivers

 PCB gerber zip is now in the repo, it is better labled